Ashton, Stalybridge and Liverpool Junction Railway: Later connections

-An east to south connection from the Stalybridge line towards Ardwick was brought into use on 21 September 1890; it was known as the Park East Fork, from Phillips Park no 1 Junction to Phillips Park no 2 Junction.
-This was authorised retrospectively by an Act of 1891.
-An east to north spur at Miles Platting (Brewery Sidings Junction to Ashton Branch Sidings) was authorised by an L&YR Act of 1901; it was opened on 29 January 1906 and has been used mainly by goods trains.
+An east to south connection from the Stalybridge line towards Ardwick was brought into use on 21 September 1890; it was known as the Park East Fork, from Phillips Park No. 1 Junction to Phillips Park No. 2 Junction.
+This was authorised retrospectively by the Lancashire and Yorkshire Railway Act 1891 (54 & 55 Vict. c. xcix).
+An east to north spur at Miles Platting (Brewery Sidings Junction to Ashton Branch Sidings) was authorised by the Lancashire and Yorkshire Railway (Various Powers) Act 1901 (1 Edw.
+7. c. cvii); it was opened on 29 January 1906 and has been used mainly by goods trains.

 Medlock viaduct

 In the early 1880s the viaduct became unsafe because of coal workings beneath and had to be completely renewed by construction of a new double track structure on the north side, replacing the earlier viaduct.